-Section Evaluation Meets the Standard Adam larussi, 11/21/19 Final Rating Meets the Standard
+Meets the Standard Rachel Askew, 11/22/19

-- A. Explain the charter school's current School Improvement Status. - How has the school met the standards required for federal and state accountability? - If the charter school has not met these standards, what measures will be implemented for improvement?
+A. Explain the charter school's current School Improvement Status.

+• How has the school met the standards required for federal and state accountability?

+• If the charter school has not met these standards, what measures will be implemented for improvement?

-Somerset Preparatory Academy Charter School at North Lauderdale (5003) has not been identified for School Improvement as it earned a "B" in the 2018-2019 school year.
+Somerset Preparatory Academy Charter High School at North Lauderdale (5006) has not been identified for School Improvement as it earned a "C" in the 2018-2019 school year.